es335mathwiz/AndersonMoore.jl/README.md

 ## Usage

 This algorithm solves linear rational expectations models.
 There is a fast and slightly faster method to execute the algorithm which is outlined below.
-AndersonMooreAlg calls a julia language implementation and the callSparseAim executes a C/Fortran implementation.
+AndersonMooreAlg calls a julia language implementation and callSparseAim executes a C/Fortran implementation.
 Lastly, gensysToAMA is a function for users who are accustomed to gensys style inputs and outputs but wish to use AMA.
 It can be shown that AMA is faster than gensys.
 To begin,

 Load the module: